BernhardRode/aws-infra-sandbox/README.md

-  lambdas        - Build all Lambda functions create         - Create a new stack (alias for deploy) update         - Update an existing stack (alias for deploy) deploy         - Deploy the stack to AWS destroy        - Destroy the stack from AWS dev-create     - Create development stack for ebbo dev-update     - Update development stack for ebbo dev-deploy     - Deploy development stack for ebbo dev-destroy    - Destroy development stack for ebbo dev-diff       - Show changes to be deployed to development stack watch          - Watch for changes and auto-deploy (smart detection) watch-dev      - Watch for changes with inotify (requires inotify-tools)
+  lambdas        - Build all Lambda functions create         - Create a new stack (alias for deploy) update         - Update an existing stack (alias for deploy) deploy         - Deploy the stack to AWS (use ENVIRONMENT=preview|staging|production) destroy        - Destroy the stack from AWS (use ENVIRONMENT=preview|staging|production) preview-deploy - Deploy preview environment (requires PR_NUMBER) preview-destroy - Destroy preview environment (requires PR_NUMBER) dev-create     - Create development stack for current user dev-update     - Update development stack for current user dev-deploy     - Deploy development stack for current user dev-destroy    - Destroy development stack for current user dev-diff       - Show changes to be deployed to development stack watch          - Watch for changes and auto-deploy (smart detection) watch-dev      - Watch for changes with inotify (requires inotify-tools)